 Pride Foundation is a regional community foundation that inspires giving to expand opportunities and advance full equality for lesbian, gay, bisexual, transgender, and queer (LGBTQ) people across the Northwest.
 They invest in organizations, students, and leaders in Alaska, Idaho, Montana, Oregon, and Washington—transforming individual acts of courage into a unified movement for change.

-Published Resources for Caregivers of GLBTQ Youth
+Local, National, and Published Resources for Caregivers of GLBTQ Youth

 LGBTQ Support Groups